cfpb/macropolo/README.md

 specific inputs.
 Unit testing macros tests them individually in isolation.

-If you're looking at a template and want to test JavaScript-related behavior that occurs within that template's resulting HTML, you want to investigate functional testing tools and frameworks.
+If you're looking at a template and want to test browser-related behavior that occurs when interacting with that template's resulting HTML, you want to investigate functional testing tools and frameworks.

 ## Requirements